popdemtech/smartsite/walkthrough.md

 ### 13. Check Installation

-You should now have Node and NPM install.
+Node and NPM should now be installed.
 If you installed the native modules, you will have those as well.
 From Windows Terminal (or similar), run the following commands and check the output:

 <div class="filename">command line</div>